jonnonz1/nz-statute-book/acts/public/1971/armed-forces-discipline-act-1971.md

 [Repealed]

 ### 161 Purpose of Discipline Committee
-The purpose of the Discipline Committee is to produce sentencing guidelines for offences against this Act in order to ensure consistency in the sentencing practice of the Court Martial.
+The purpose of the Discipline Committee is to produce sentencing guidelines for offences against this Act in order to ensure consistency in sentencing practice.

 ### 162 Functions of Discipline Committee
 (1) The functions of the Discipline Committee are—